Illinois Brings Back Statewide Indoor Mask Mandate, Effective Monday

 White Sox face guidelines for the Cubs receive an update

-The Cubs’ official policy states:
+The official policy of the Cubs states:

 The Chicago Department of Public Health is mandating that everyone over the age of 2 wear a face covering in public indoor settings, unless actively eating or drinking, while seated, in accordance with updated recommendations from the Centers for Disease Control and Prevention( CDC ) and based on Chicago & rsquo’s current COVID – 19 data.
 All Wrigley Field visitors who are not fully immunized must always wear a mouth cover, with the exception of when eating or drinking while seated.